 [Physics FAQ] - [Copyright]

-Sometimes you may find or hear of a mysterious place where objects can apparently roll uphill.
+Sometimes you might find or hear of a mysterious place where objects can roll uphill.
 This is a remarkably common illusion that is found in numerous locations around the world.
 Usually it is a stretch of road in a hilly area where the level horizon is obscured.
 Objects such as trees and walls that normally provide visual clues to the true vertical, may be leaning slightly.
 This creates an optical illusion, making a slight downhill look like an uphill slope.
-Objects may appear to roll uphill.
-Sometimes rivers even seem to flow against gravity.
+Objects might then appear to roll uphill.
+Sometimes even rivers seem to flow against gravity.

 Spots where the illusion is especially powerful often become tourist attractions.
 Tour guides may claim that the effect is a mystery, that it is due to magnetic or gravitational anomalies, or even that it is a paranormal phenomenon that science cannot explain.
 This is not true of course.
 Natural anomalies can only be detected with sensitive equipment and cannot account for these places, but science can easily explain them as optical illusions.